EkaterinaNattrass/Oslo-Sup/README.md

 1. Clone the repo:

-`ggit@github.com:EkaterinaNattrass/Oslo-Sup.git`
+`git@github.com:EkaterinaNattrass/Oslo-Sup.git`

 ### Running

-The project contains only static files, you can find the index page at `public/home.html`
+The project contains only static files, you can find the index page at `public/home.html`.
+WordPress is used as a Content Management System, hosted at [one.com](www.one.com) and calls to the API are made within the client side code.
+Therefore you will also need an active internet connection.

 ### Contributing